 From the outside this 60’s style Art Deco building isn’t the prettiest, and my view over the air-conditioning units could have been better, but that being said, what it lacks on the outside, the Amba Hotel Marble Arch more than makes up for on the inside with atmosphere and presentation.

 It’s a friendly and relaxed hotel, and I was a little sad to leave.
-I enjoyed the time I had staying there and enjoying some childfree time.
-I would definitely consider staying at this hotel again, or at another Amba Hotel based on this experience.
+I enjoyed the time I had staying here and I would definitely consider staying at the Amba Marble Arch London again, or at another Amba Hotel based on this experience.

 Prices start from £169 including breakfast.

 Amba Hotel Marble Arch Address & Postcode

 Bryanston St (near Oxford Street),